Magic-wei/make_work_easier/README.md

 ### Markdown

 Markdown is one of the most popular markup language which is designed to be a simple, lightweight way to add formatting without prior HTML experience.
 Github itself use Markdown to format its readme files.
 You can also use Markdown to format your own wiki files.
-And it supports HTML syntax too.
+And it supports HTML syntax, LaTeX math syntax, and many other useful syntax too.

+**I'm currently using Typora and Obsidian as my local Markdown editors** which are both cross-platform and are available for Windows and Linux:

 - [**Typora**](https://typora.io/#): There are many Markdown editors you can find online, among them, Typora could be a special one.
 Typora will give you a seamless experience as both a reader and a writer.
-It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.
-Replace them with a real live preview feature to help you concentrate on the content itself.
+It removes the preview window and all other unnecessary distractions, and replace them with a real live preview feature to help you concentrate on the content itself.
+Currently I'm using Typora to take fast temporary notes and derive math equations almost the same way as written in TeX files but with real-time preview such that I can easily derive and move them to a TeX file like a research report or a new paper. **NOTE: if you want to use in-line LaTeX math equations, you need to check the option `File/Preferences/Markdown/Syntax Support/Inline Math`.**
-- [**StackEdit**](https://stackedit.io/): StackEdit is an in-browser markdown editor which supports different Markdown flavors such as Markdown Extra, GFM and CommonMark.
-It also supports LaTeX mathematical expressions, UML diagrams, emojis and even musical scores.
-- [**Marp**](https://yhatt.github.io/marp/): Marp is a cross-platform markdown presentation writer which supports rendering emoji, math, and background image.
-You can write your slides in markdown and export as pdf files, which is quite convenient especially when you have already had Markdown files about the topics to share.
-See more features on the homepage.
+- [**Obsidian**](https://obsidian.md/): It is a powerful note-taking system that works on top of a local folder of plain text Markdown files.
+Free for personal use.
+Obsidian works pretty well with connections between notes with graph view and backlinks that can help you visualize and figure out those connections and locate the content you want very quickly.
+I really like the GUI, the smooth reaction, page preview, slide presentation like Marp, templates/macros settings.
+Many core plugins can be used to customize your own note-taking toolkit.
+And what you get is really a folder of Markdown files, which allow you to sync your notes anywhere and reuse them seamlessly.
+See the repo below for a nice template.
+- [**Magic-wei/obsidian_wiki_template**](https://github.com/Magic-wei/obsidian_wiki_template): A personal wiki or note-taking system template based on Obsidian.
+See details in README file to learn about features and useful settings of Obsidian.
+See introduction above to take a quick look into Obsidian.

+Also there are some Markdown tools for better repo introduction:

 - [**MkDocs**](https://www.mkdocs.org/): MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 See [yuzhangbit/docs_template](https://github.com/yuzhangbit/docs_template) for a nice template.
 - [**github-markdown-toc**](https://github.com/Magic-wei/github-markdown-toc): A script that easily create Table of Content (TOC) for GitHub README.md, and for any Markdown file.

+Markdown tools that I'm not using any more but you can still take a look:

+- [**StackEdit**](https://stackedit.io/): StackEdit is an in-browser markdown editor which supports different Markdown flavors such as Markdown Extra, GFM and CommonMark.
+It also supports LaTeX mathematical expressions, UML diagrams, emojis and even musical scores. *(Reason: I have Obsidian to build my local wiki system and it is so powerful that I don't need an in-browser Markdown editor any more.)*
+- [**Marp**](https://yhatt.github.io/marp/): Marp is a cross-platform markdown presentation writer which supports rendering emoji, math, and background image.
+You can write your slides in markdown and export as pdf files, which is quite convenient especially when you have already had Markdown files about the topics to share.
+See more features on the homepage. *(Reason: I have Obsidian to build my local wiki system and it has the all the functions as Marp does, so if I need a quick presentation in Markdown I would use Obsidian based on my wiki notes.)*
 - [**yuzhangbit/wiki_barebone**](https://github.com/yuzhangbit/wiki_barebone): This is a lightweight gollum wiki system which will be hosted automatically in your local computer when you start Ubuntu after the installation.
 You can edit the content in markdown and preview the page from the brower directly whenever you want.
-Build your own wiki system to accumulate your knowledge everyday.
+Build your own wiki system to accumulate your knowledge everyday. *(Reason: Currently I'm using Obsidian to build my local wiki system which has better experience.
+But this repo is still a great browser-based wiki system which I've used for 2 years before I switched to Obsidian.)*
-- [**Obsidian**](https://obsidian.md/): It is a powerful note-taking system that works on top of a local folder of plain text Markdown files.
-Free for personal use.
-Obsidian works pretty well with connections between notes with graph view and backlinks that can help you visualize and figure out those connections and locate the content you want very quickly.
-I really like the GUI, the smooth reaction, page preview.
-Many core plugins can be used to customize your own note-taking toolkit.
-And what you get is really a folder of Markdown files, which allow you to sync your notes anywhere and reuse them seamlessly.

 ### Coding IDE